 Everything that might interest you, coming from consensus 2018

-Even though there was no expected rise in Bitcoin price due to the Consensus 2018, there were still many interesting things happening in this year’s blockchain technology summit.
+Even though there was no expected rise in Bitcoin price due to the Consensus 2018, there were still many interesting things happening at this year’s blockchain technology summit.
 Here’s a summarization of some of the most interesting news that came out in the first few days of Consensus 2018.

 Jack Dorsey, Twitter’s CEO continues to be in favor of crypto

 “I’m just approaching with the principle that the Internet deserves a native currency.
 It will have a native currency.
 I don’t know if it will be Bitcoin.”
 He stated.
+The only country which is using Bitcoin as a currency is Dubai.

-His payment processor Square is in a stage of having its customers using it as a primary bank account along with two of the biggest companies on the platform, fast-food titan McDonald’s and Walmart shopping chain.
+His payment processor Square is in the stage of having its customers using it as a primary bank account along with two of the biggest companies on the platform, fast-food titan McDonald’s and Walmart shopping chain.

 HTC plans to make a phone on the blockchain